-As president and founder of Measurement Incorporated, Dr. Henry Scherich provides the corporate management overview for all of MI’s contractual projects, supervising overall project operations and ensuring that the appropriate company resources are available at all times.
-Under his leadership, MI has achieved a reputation as the nation’s foremost contractor in the scoring of performance assessments.
+As Founder & Chief Executive Officer of Measurement Incorporated, Dr. Scherich advises and counsels senior management.
+Under his leadership, MI achieved a reputation as the nation’s foremost contractor in the scoring of performance assessments.
 Since 1980, Dr. Scherich and the MI staff have completed large-scale test development, administration, and scoring projects for more than two dozen state departments of education as well as numerous other projects involving field tests, certification exams, machine scoring and processing, development of instructional instruments, and program evaluation.
-MI’s extensive corporate capabilities are largely a reflection of Dr. Scherich’s wide ranging interests in all aspects of educational assessment.
+MI’s extensive corporate capabilities are largely a reflection of Dr. Scherich’s wide-ranging interests in all aspects of educational assessment.

 Dr. Scherich earned a Ph.D. in Educational Psychology with a specialty in Statistics and Measurement from Southern Illinois University at Carbondale in 1975.
-After earning his doctorate, he worked for the Houghton Mifflin Company as Director of Test Research and Scoring Services and for NTS Research Corporation as Measurement and Data Management Center Director.
+He previously worked for the Houghton Mifflin Company as Director of Test Research and Scoring Services and for NTS Research Corporation as Measurement and Data Management Center Director.
 These positions involved test development, test standardization, research projects, scoring services, Title I evaluations, and special projects.
 Dr. Scherich has also been a high school teacher and guidance counselor.

-MI’s computer programming, data analysis, document scanning, and score report services are performed under the supervision of Mr. Nelson Androes.
-His responsibilities include planning, coordinating, directing, and designing all operational activities of the IT department as well as providing direction and support for IT solutions that enhance mission-critical business operations.
-Mr. Androes was previously software development manager at MI, overseeing the design and development of all software solutions relative to educational assessment data processing and score reporting.
+Mr. Androes was previously the Senior Vice President of Information Technology at MI, where he planned, coordinated, directed, and designed all operational activities of the IT department as well as provided direction and support for IT solutions that enhanced mission-critical business operations.
 Prior to joining MI in 2004, he worked for IBM as software development manager and software engineer and at NCS (now Pearson) as a software developer.
-Mr. Androes earned a Bachelor of Science degree from Kansas State University and is familiar with several programming languages, software tools, and environments.
+Mr. Androes earned a Bachelor of Science degree from Kansas State University.

 Mr. Avila is responsible for financial reporting and other administrative functions of Measurement Incorporated, including payroll, tax compliance, benefit program administration, accounts receivable, and accounts payable.
 Mr. Avila has a strong background in both large and small business management and in international finance.
 Prior to joining MI in 1994, he worked as chief operating officer for North Carolina First Flight, Inc., where he developed the company’s business plan and corporate policy, expanded banking relations, managed financial portfolios, provided financial reports, and negotiated multi-million dollar high technology investment deals.
 He also worked for Carolina Power and Light Company as financial analyst and for R.J.
 Reynolds Tobacco International, Inc., concerning its financial interests in Latin America.
 Mr. Avila, a Certified Public Accountant, received a Bachelor of Business Administration degree in Accounting from Georgia Southern University and a Master of International Management in Marketing and Finance from the American Graduate School of International Management.